Arrive in Youghal at mid-day – check into Ahernes Townhouse Seafood Restaurant & Bar and kick off with an enjoyable and leisurely lunch.

 Some light refreshments may now be in order.
 Amble down the cobbled Church Street and have the “Best Toastie in Town” at “The Nook“ – its right at the corner as you leave Church Street.
 Alternatively The Red Store is just across the road and they too do a seriously fine line in scones (hot or cold) with jam & cream.
 You will not go hungry in Youghal.

-Prior to your evening meal we highly recommend that you take a trip to Beach to the South of the town – a distance of 2kms, so you may wish to drive (ample car parking available) We suggest an amble along our eco-boardwalk taking in the gentle sea air and working up an appetite for delicious fare offered by the many restaurants in Youghal Town.
-Ballyvergan Marsh is mere paces away from you as you alight the Boardwalk – take a walk, listen to the bird song and look out for unusual bird species.
+Prior to your evening meal we highly recommend that you take a trip to the Blue Flag Beach at the South of the town – a distance of 2kms, so you may wish to drive (ample car parking available) We suggest an amble along our1.9 km eco-boardwalk taking in the gentle sea air.
+Youghal Boardwalk is interspersed with seating and is access and user friendly to users of all abilities.
+You will certainly work up a fine appetite for delicious fare offered by the many restaurants in Youghal Town.
+Ballyvergan Marsh is mere paces away from you as you alight the Boardwalk – listen to the bird song and look out for unusual bird species.
 Bring your binoculars.

 You deserve Dinner after your very active day – head back to base and enjoy the fine company and hospitality at Ahernes Townhouse, Seafood Restaurant & Bar.

 Following a hearty breakfast a stroll to Youghal’s Visitor Centre & Heritage Centre, on Market Square is a must.
 The helpful staff members are delighted to answer any queries and give assistance to all visitors.
 Pick up a view of the information leaflets and plan a ramble around town before your next little adventure in Youghal.
 Make sure to visit the informative Heritage Centre – entry is free.
 You will have noticed Youghal Clock Gate Tower straddling North & South Main Streets.
-Once a store house, for many years a gaol, for more years a family home, a visit to Youghal Clock Gate Tower is a must for all the family – tickets are available online or at Youghal Visitor Centre.
-After the Clock Gate Tower experience I’m sure fancy some refreshments.
+Once a store house, for many years a gaol, for more years a family home, a visit to Youghal Clock Gate Tower is a must for all the family – tickets are available online at the Youghal Heritage Tours office just 2 doors down from the actual Tower.
+A Youghal Clock Gate Tower visit is an amazing experience.
+Check out the website for an idea of what to expect… After the Clock Gate Tower experience I’m sure fancy some refreshments.
 “Sage” and Rendezvous Restaurants are right beside you and the do a very nice line in home cooking and baking.
 Take a rest here and watch the world go by or indeed study the nice 3 D Map of Youghal which you probably picked up at Youghal Visitor Centre.